 Is It Okay To Discipline A Puppy?

 Yes, it is completely okay and acceptable to discipline your puppy.
 It is actually important to teach them good behavior.
+However, discipline entails teaching them good behavior without punishing them.

 Physical punishments are Never the Answer